 This post contains affiliate links.
 When you purchase through an affiliate link, we receive a small commission at no additional cost to you.
 Disclosure

 I absolutely recycle ribbon and happened to have ribbon on hand.
-My all time favorite place to get 2″ grosgrain ribbon is at Costco!
-You have to act quick when you see it though because it sells out fast!
+My all time favorite place to get ribbon is at Costco.
+You have to act quick when you see it though because it sells out fast.
 Use it for gifts, crafts, and Money Snowballs!
 Grosgrain ribbon can be used over and over and over again!

 How to Assemble the Christmas Snowball

-- Begin with the reindeer nose, money, or gift card.
+- Begin with a reindeer nose, money, or gift card.
 Wrap enough white crepe streamer around it to fully cover it.

 - Add additional money, toys, candy etc. as you wrap.

-- Use a sticker or piece of tape to fasten the end.
+- Use a festive sticker or piece of tape to fasten the end.

-- Place ball in a clear treat bag.
+- Place your snowball in a clear treat bag.

-- Use a fastener from the treat bags to tie Christmas Snowball tag on bag.
+- Use a fastener from the treat bags to tie the Christmas Snowball tag onto the bag.